SonyPradana/php-mvc/readme.md

 # PHP MVC

-php mvc with minum mvc frame work. is simple and easy to use
+Php mvc with minum mvc framework (skeleton project). is simple and easy to use

 ## Feature
 - mvc structur